dannyFan-0201/Micro-expression-recognition-using-dual-branch-3DCNN-network-with-novel-attention-mechanism/README.md

 1. Set the dataset path.
 2. Select the Action Units you want.
 3. Set path and parameter details in model.

+## Run testing

+After training is completed, the output test results will be automatically calculated.
+<br>The UF1/UAR/ACC of each Subject will be listed in detail, as well as the final average score.<br>

 ## Performance Evaluation